 "Oliver Gooch, conducting the Royal Philharmonic Orchestra, approaches the score with a blend of command and flexibility, never short-changing the grand emotional climaxes"

 W E L C O M E

 An inspiring and charismatic musician, Oliver Gooch is highly regarded by colleagues, critics and audiences alike.
-Antonio Pappano created a position for him at the Royal Opera House as the first Associate Young Artist in 2004, and he has since returned to the Royal Opera, making his debut with them on tour in Australia with Haydn’s L’isola disabitata.
+Antonio Pappano created a position for him at the Royal Opera House as the first Associate Conductor (Vilar) and he has since made his Royal Opera debut with them on tour in Australia with Haydn’s L’isola disabitata.
 He also received a Southbank Sky Arts Award nomination for the world premiere of Heart of Darkness in the Linbury.

 W I N N E R

 H E L P M A N N A W A R D

 Best Individual Classical Music Performance - Julia Lezhneva/Tasmanian Symphony Orchestra